azaleacolburn/sonder/README.md

 ### Reasoning for the refactor

+The issue is, while every ref should be attatched to a symbol, not all c pointers will be.
+This means that we need a way to safely handle them without just panicking because we have a vector with more than one element.

 Currently every instance of an address being taken it is assumed to be assigned to a pointer variable.
 Specifically, every pointer variable was assumed to be directly tied to that reference and only that reference.
 This is really convinient for handling all analysis in one big `vars` map data-structure, but causes problems if we want to do things like this: